Achiuwa’s double-double leads No. 21 Memphis past USF 68-64

 One of the youngest teams in the nation, Memphis opened with four freshmen and a sophomore, Alex Lomax, who was in the starting lineup for the first time this season as the Tigers continue to search for the right mix on the floor without top recruit James Wiseman.

-Sunday was the date Wiseman was due to return from a 12-game suspension the NCAA imposed after finding that a payment coach Penny Hardaway made to the 7-foot-1 center’s family in 2017 before Hardaway became the coach at his alma mater was an improper benefit.
+Sunday was the day Wiseman was due to return from a 12-game suspension the NCAA imposed after finding that a payment Hardaway made to the 7-foot-1 center’s family in 2017 before Hardaway became the coach at his alma mater was an improper benefit.

 Wiseman, who averaged 19.7 points and 10.7 rebounds in three games before the suspension, announced last month that he was leaving Memphis to begin preparing for the NBA draft, where he’s expected to be a high pick.